 One potentially important, but perhaps under-appreciated source of salmonid mortality is predation on emigrating juveniles by piscivorous fishes.
-In the lower mainstem Snake and Columbia rivers it is estimated that predation on out-migrating salmonids during peak emigration has a significant negative impact on the overall population and success of recovery (Fresh et al. 2003; Winther et al. 2020).
+In the lower mainstem Snake and Columbia Rivers it is estimated that predation on out-migrating salmonids during peak emigration has a significant negative impact on the overall population and success of recovery (Fresh et al. 2003; Winther et al. 2020).
 Dams and reservoirs in the Columbia River are the primary locations associated with high rates of piscine predation on salmonids (Petersen 1994; Ward et al. 1995).
 There are generally two mechanisms that explain these high predation zones.
 First, migration (movement) rates of juvenile salmon are reduced during reservoir passage (Venditti et al. 2000), thereby increasing the time migrating smolts are vulnerable to predation.
 Second, reservoirs and downstream tailraces associated with dams on the Snake and Columbia rivers create favorable slow-water habitat for predatory fishes known to consume juvenile salmonids, such as the Northern Pikeminnow Ptychocheilus oregonsis.
 Northern Pikeminnow tolerate and thrive in relatively warm, slow water habitats (Wydoski and Whitney 2003) and consequently have benefited from dams on the Columbia River, becoming abundant predators of salmonid outmigrants (Knutsen and Ward 1999).
 Indeed, Northern Pikeminnow are estimated to consume ~8% (16.4 million) of the approximately 200 million juvenile salmonids emigrating through the lower Snake and Columbia Rivers, annually (Beamesderfer et al. 1996).